ermalaliraj/canvas/readme.md

 ![UML Model](./doc/canvas_uml.jpg)

-If we try to read the UML the sequence of instruction is :
+If we try to read the UML diagram:
 1. User types in the console `C 10 5` (ex)
-2. The concrete command `CommandCreateNewCanvas` is created. `Canvas` passed as parameter can be `null`.
+2. The concrete command `CommandCreateNewCanvas` is created.
 3. `CommandCreateNewCanvas.execute()` creates `new Canvas(widht, heigh)`;
 4. Get the updated state of the object `Canvas`.
 5. Print the new state.

 The project is composed by the following packages:
 - `com.ea.examples.canvas`  Entry point of the application.